-10 The comparisons of early Fall ice thickness in Fig. 12 show that the data assimilation has done limited change to the overall distribution of ice in the Arctic, in line with Lisæter et al. (2003) who found that the assimilation of ice concentrations mostly impacted the position of the ice edge, but not so much the ice volume.
-As is generally the case when using the EVP rheology, the thick ice covers the whole Beaufort Sea, while the observations of thick ice from ICESat shows it should be more tightly linked to the North of Greenland and the Canadian Archipelago.
+The comparisons of early Fall ice thickness in Fig. 13 show that the data assimilation has done limited change to the overall distribution of ice in the Arctic, in line with Lisæter et al. (2003) who found that the assimilation of ice concentrations mostly impacted the position of the ice edge, but not so much the ice volume.
+The ice is too thin in areas of thick ice and inversely, too thin in areas of thick ice, which is a common feature in models that use a viscous rheology (Johnson et al., 2012).
 The assimilation has indeed slightly thickened the ice there, which - by elimination - is likely to be the effect of assimilating ice drift.
 The ice is also thickened to the North of Franz Joseph Land and Siberian Islands, in better agreement with the ICESAT data, which reflects the better position of the ice edge during the ice minimum.

-The comparison of the ice drift from TOPAZ with that from IABP buoys and the Tara expedition (not shown) reveals that the model ice drift is generally slightly too fast, by 3 km d^{-1} for slow drift as much as for fast drift, which is a known deficiency of the EVP type of model: Girard et al. (2009) reported an even larger bias of 6 to 7 km d-1.
+The comparison of the ice drift from TOPAZ with that from IABP buoys and the Tara expedition (not shown)

+reveals that the model ice drift is generally slightly too fast, by 3 km day^{-1} for slow drift as much as for fast drift, which is a known deficiency of the EVP type of model: Girard et al. (2009) reported an even larger bias of 6 to 7 km day^{-1} .
 The too fast ice drift is advecting too much ice into the Beaufort Sea and is consistent with the ice pack being spread out, as mentioned above.